zawette/linux-notes/vim.md

 - r to rename file
 - a to create a new file
 - A to create a new dir
+- d to delete
+- y to yank
+- x to cut
+- p to paste

 ### Startify